LEADS – Windbreaks and Wind Strips

 - Site preparation

-- Purchase and planting of native or non-invasive introduced species of trees and shrubs (seeds, seedlings or plugs)
+- Purchase and planting of native or non-invasive introduced species of trees and shrubs (seeds, seedlings or plugs) that offer high value as a windbreak species

 - Tree species and planting techniques that adhere to practices that would typically be advocated by a professional forester